Subscribe to updates

 Draft Accounting Policies 2025/26

-The committee is scheduled to consider the draft accounting policies that will be applied in the preparation of the Statement of Accounts for the 2025/26 financial year.
-These policies are required to be in accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom.
-The report highlights significant changes in the 2025/26 Code, including mandatory five-year cycles for Property, Plant, and Equipment revaluations and the withdrawal of the revaluation model for intangible assets.
-The report, presented by Anna Crouch, Head of Finance, indicates that any major changes to these policies will be highlighted to the committee alongside the final Statement of Accounts.
+The committee considered and approved the draft accounting policies for the 2025/26 financial statements, as detailed in Appendix A of the report presented by Anna Crouch, Head of Finance.
+These policies are crucial for ensuring the Statement of Accounts is produced in accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting in the United Kingdom.
+The report highlighted significant changes in the 2025/26 Code, including mandatory five-year cycles for Property, Plant, and Equipment revaluations and the adoption of International Financial Reporting Standards (IFRS) 17.

 Standards and Ethics Report - Quarter 4